creative-introvert/tons-of-tests/README.md

 Before looking at code examples, some notes on the design:

-1. Unlike tools like jest or vitest, prediction-testing's CLI does not provide a runtime, but is imported as a library.
+1. Unlike tools like jest or vitest, tots's CLI does not provide a runtime, but is imported as a library.
 Check the ["Why No Runtime?" section](#why-no-runtime) on the reasoning.
 2. Though only required minimally, the library depends on using